jeffhandley/jeffhandley.github.io/_posts/2020-06-14-my-first-office-job-white-privilege.md

 So let’s review the moments of #WhitePrivilege that benefited me in this experience.

 1. While I avoided it, there were plenty of white kids that were known to drink often and do drugs occasionally.
 None of them was ever arrested.
-2. I lived really close to Oakwood, in a poor neighborhood, and there was plenty of drug dealing on our street, but Oakwood (being largely black) had the bad reputation.
+2. I lived really close to Oakwood, in a poor neighborhood, and there was plenty of drug dealing on our street, but Oakwood (being largely Black) had the bad reputation.
 3. When I walked in the front door of the engineering firm, the office manager smiled at me and was not afraid—only curious.
 4. She left me alone at her desk for 5 minutes without giving it a second thought.
 5. When I said I “lived up the street,” (which would include Oakwood), she didn’t judge me.